varunmaitreya/Tutorials/Tutorial 3/Tutorial3.md

 We have to activate a plugin in order to add it to the object placer.
 Go to _Config_ and open _Plugins_.
 Search for the _ObjectFactories_ plugin and activate it.
 The plugin provides predefined objects that already have some traits attached to them.
 The objects are thought to serve recurrent tasks to make your life easier.
-Save the configuration and restart PADrend.
+Restart PADrend to apply the changes.
 Make sure you have saved your scene before restarting.

 ![Activating ObjectFactories plugin](figures/object_factories_plugin.png)